5VikasV/Aqua-Forge/docs/PRD.md

 ### User Flow

-1. User enters a project idea.
+1. The user provides:

+- Project Name
+- Detailed Project Description

+Aqua Forge analyzes the idea and generates a set of adaptive questions before beginning project planning.
 2. Aqua Forge analyzes the idea.
 3. It generates:
    - Project Overview